 Biehler founded her PR business in 1999, after identifying a gap in the Austin market for a full-service communications and media agency specializing in hospitality.
 Within three years, the Austin American-Statesman noted Biehler as a key player in the delivery of national media attention to the burgeoning Austin dining scene.

 Biehler represented the first three chefs in Austin who garnered Food & Wine Magazine Best New Chef awards.
 She has represented more than one hundred restaurants, hotels and bars, the Austin-based Whole Foods Market corporate, six food-related festivals and a variety of food products.
-She represented Akaushi Beef, featured on the cover of Texas Monthly in 2009 in the form of a giant rib eye, and hosted Anthony Bourdain upon his first arrival to Austin in 2010.
+She represented Akaushi Beef, featured on the cover of Texas Monthly in the form of a giant rib eye, and hosted Anthony Bourdain upon his first arrival to Austin.
 E!
-News filmed from her client’s doorstep for the duration of SXSW in 2013 and 2014, and she convinced a producer for Andrew Zimmern to let Rainey Street’s Bridget Dunlap co-host his Austin feature in 2013.
-Biehler garnered a six-page feature in Bon Appétit in May 2014 on the “rebirth” of Jeffrey’s, Austin’s most beloved fine-dining restaurant.
-The crazy success of the opening of Red Ash in 2016 garnered a full page in Texas Monthly and Hudson’s on the Bend’s reopening a 2017 feature in Food & Wine Magazine.
+News filmed from her client’s doorstep for the duration of two SXSW festivals, and she convinced a producer for Andrew Zimmern to let Rainey Street’s Bridget Dunlap co-host his Austin feature.
+Biehler garnered a six-page feature in Bon Appétit on the “rebirth” of Jeffrey’s, Austin’s most beloved fine-dining restaurant.
+The crazy success of the opening of Red Ash garnered a full page in Texas Monthly and Hudson’s on the Bend’s reopening a feature in Food & Wine Magazine.
 And that’s just traditional media.

 This, combined with her longtime affiliations with hospitality and culinary groups, nonprofits, business and civic organizations, and professional associations, as well as her alliances with many of Austin’s key influencers and decision makers, has positioned Biehler as the go-to contact for the hospitality industry in the Central Texas region.